git-town/git-town/website/src/commands/config-sync-feature-strategy.md

 # git town config sync-feature-strategy <merge|rebase>

-The _sync-feature-strategy_ configuration command displays or sets your sync strategy.
-The sync-feature strategy specifies which strategy to use when syncing feature branches.
+The _sync-feature-strategy_ configuration command displays or sets the strategy to use when syncing feature branches.

 ### Arguments